almostengr/nsbe-mp.org/docs/programs.md

 <div class="text-center pageimage">
 <img src="/images/stempresentations.jpg" class="pageimage"
-alt="NSBE MP Members at STEAMFest at Montgomery Academy">
+alt="NSBE-MP Members at STEAMFest at Montgomery Academy">
 </div>

-At NSBE MP, we believe in the power of showcasing our work and inspiring the next generation of STEM leaders.
+At NSBE-MP, we believe in the power of showcasing our work and inspiring the next generation of STEM leaders.
 Our members actively participate in STEM exhibitions and presentations, where they have the opportunity to share their knowledge, experiences, and projects with students and the community.

-Pictured above are two NSBE MP members who participated in STEAMfest at Montgomery Academy.
-NSBE MP was honored to be invited to this event, where our members engaged with students and educators to demonstrate the impact of STEM in real-world applications.
+Pictured above are two NSBE-MP members who participated in STEAMfest at Montgomery Academy.
+NSBE-MP was honored to be invited to this event, where our members engaged with students and educators to demonstrate the impact of STEM in real-world applications.
 Through interactive exhibits, presentations, and hands-on activities, we aim to ignite curiosity, foster creativity, and encourage a passion for STEM disciplines among young minds.

 Have a STEM or STEAM event coming up?
 Let us know [via the Contact page](/contact).